Tea & Letter Writing: Writing for FreedomWednesday, August 19, 2020

 6:00 PM — 7:30 PM

 For many currently incarcerated individuals, letters are one of the only means of communication with loved ones or supporters.
 These letters become messages of solidarity, hope, and future liberation.
-In this session, we will be working with Asian Prisoner Support Committee to write to those currently incarcerated in San Quentin State Prison and reflecting on what freedom for all truly means in this time.
+In this session, we will be writing to those currently incarcerated in San Quentin State Prison and reflecting on what freedom for all truly means in this time.

 Gather with us in the comfort of your own home to share tea and conversation and write letters—with plenty of prompts provided by traci kato-kiriyama, former Little Tokyo +LAB Artist-in-Residence at JANM.
 Make yourself a warm (or iced!) cup of tea, get comfortable, and join us online!
 All ages are welcome to participate.